 View this post on Instagram

-The Hunter Wetlands, The Welcome walk is in the Ash Island precinct of the National Park.
+The Welcome walk is in the Ash Island precinct of Hunter Wetlands National Park.
 You can park at the info shelters where the walk begins.
-From here it’s an easy, flat (with occasional steps) 1km, one-way boardwalk trip above the saltwater wetlands of the Hunter River estuary.
+From here it’s an easy, flat (with occasional steps), 1km, one-way boardwalk trip above the saltwater wetlands of the Hunter River estuary.
 The area is a rich haven for animal life – both above and below the water.
 Over 200 bird species live here, 45 of them migrating internationally each year.
-Below your feet: fish nurseries, crabs,… sea celery!
-All the wonders of the mangrove saltmarsh – kids love it!
+Below your feet: fish nurseries, crabs and sea celery!
+All the wonders of the mangrove saltmarsh – kids love it.

 Did you know?
 Many visitors say spring is the best time to visit – delicate cream-covered flowers adorn the mangroves at this time of year.